rlfuller/30-days-javascript/README.md

 ### Day 20 - Speech Recognition - March 19
 Did you know that JavaScript has speech recognition built into the browser?
 No apis or external libraries?
 I didn't either.
 To use this, you need to create a new speech recognitiion object: `const recognition = new SpeechRecognition`.
 Support is limited to Chrome.

+### 10 lessons left !!!
+I"m on vacation next week from my job ... **Yay**, so I should be able to finish this series then.
+It's been a pretty awesome course and I would definitely recommend everyone who is interested in javascript to take it.

+### Day 21 - Geolocation - March 23
+So Geolocation is getting your current location (latitude and longitude).
+But what the api also has is a heading and speed properties.
+The heading will tell you how many degrees from north you are.
+Unfortunately, to really test the heading and speed, you need to have some sort of simulator that can simulate walking.
+For all of you lucky mac owners out there, I believe that there is a geolocation simulator called xcode that you can use on safari to simulate walking or bicycling.
+For those of us that are not mac owners, we can launch the code on a server and access it via mobile to test it out.